Why Childcare is so good for your child

 - Have clear learning outcomes to prepare your child for formal schooling, and beyond

-We also ensure parents are kept updated about their child’s progress toward starting school, and we will give guidance on whether we think your little one is ready, or would benefit from extending their time in a preschool environment.
+We also ensure families are kept updated about their child’s progress toward starting school, and we will give guidance on whether we think your little one is ready or whether they would benefit from extending their time in a kindergarten / preschool environment.

 Structure is your friend!

-The type of structure provided in childcare and early learning centres will often appear invisible to children and parents.
+The type of structure provided in childcare and early learning centres will often appear invisible to children and families.
 But take it from us, it’s there and it has a real purpose!

 Structure gives children a framework and schedule that can help them know what to expect and when – which also provides a sense of safety and security.
 It also means there are consistent times for activities, eating and sleeping/resting.
-For parents there’s no guesswork at the end of the day about whether your little one is hungry.
-Or if they won’t go to bed that night because they had a dreaded three-hour nap late in the day!
+For families there’s no guesswork at the end of the day about whether your little one is hungry or tired (we like to make your life easier!).

 Inspiring curiosity and a love of learning